BiodiversityDataScienceCorp/Instructional-Pedagogy/1-2-building-skill.md

 models; creating linkages between concepts and facts is at least as important.
 Making sure to teach at a pace that allows reflection and reinforcement of those linkages it critical for students' progress.

+## Expertise

+We talked about the transition from novice to intermediate through formation of a functional mental model.
+We now shift our attention to experts.
+This means you.

+We will discuss how being an expert can make it more difficult to teach novices, and some tools to help instructors identify and overcome these difficulties.

+**Exercise** What is something that you are an expert in?
+How does your experience when you are acting as an expert differ from when you are not an expert?

+Because your students' mental models will likely be less densely connected than your own, a conclusion that seems obvious to you will not seem that way to your students.
+It is important to explain what you are doing step-by-step, and how each step leads to the next one.

+## Language

+We want to motivate students and we will talk more about motivation in a later session.
+But here, we will take a moment to recognize one ineffective strategy often deployed by experts who want learners to believe that a task is as easy as they think it is.
+This often manifests in using the word "just" in explanations, as in, "Look, it is easy, you just... (wave magic wand with undecipherable incantations)" This language gives learners the very clear signal that the person helping them thinks their problem is trivial and that there must be something wrong with them if they do not experience it that way.

+With practice, we can change the way we speak to avoid dismissive language and replace it with more positive and motivating word choices.

+### Any Questions?

+Another well-intended move that can go wrong is the call for questions.
+An instructor may accidentally dismiss student confusion by asking for questions in a way that reveals that they do not actually expect that anyone will have them.
+Asking, "Does anyone have any questions?" or "Do you all understand?" implies that most people will not; the shorter the wait time before moving on, the more this implication is magnified.
+Instead, consider asking "What questions do you have?" and leaving a healthy pause for consideration.
+This firmly establishes an expectation that people will, indeed, have questions, and should challenge themselves to formulate them.

+***

 Materials based on (Carpentries Instructor Training)[https://carpentries.github.io/instructor-training/].